 Marinas on Lake Mead have water craft for rent.
 But more than that, be sure to remember boating safety concerns, and other boating requirements.

 First consider that boating Lake Mead inevitably takes you over two state boarders.
 Thus two different law applications are on you.
 They include who can actually pilot the craft.
-Incorporate both states laws:
+Incorporating both states laws:

 Other marinas are on the Lake Mead's Nevada side:

-- Two in the Boulder Beach vicinity: at Hemenway Harbor, Las Vegas Bay - 490 Horsepower Cove Rd., Boulder City, NV.
+Boulder Beach Vicinity: at Hemenway Harbor, Las Vegas Bay - 490 Horsepower Cove Rd., Boulder City, NV.

-And in Lake Mead National Recreation Area, below Hoover Dam.
+And check Lake Mead National Recreation Area, below Hoover Dam...

 Quick Look at Other Colorado River Lake Beaches